 |New medicines||The Drug Safety Research Unit collects data on the health of patients prescribed some new medicines.
 This data is submitted on a voluntary basis by GPs.
 You do not need to give consent for this data to be shared.|

 |Reporting side effects||You can report side effects to the Medicines and Healthcare products Regulatory Agency.
 This is called the Yellow Card Scheme.
 The data will be used to understand the safety of treatments.|

 |Health apps and websites||You can agree to share your data with health websites, apps or devices like step counters.|

 |Surveys||Surveys about health will let you know if they are collecting personal data.|

 So, why share?

-You cannot opt out of all data collection.
+You can opt out of some data collection.